Aeration & Overseeding

 When Should You Aerate?

-Fall (September–October) is the #1 recommended time for aeration and overseeding in Minnesota.
-Cooler temps, warm soil, and consistent moisture create the perfect germination environment.
+Spring (May) & Fall (August / early September) — Cooler temps, warm soil, and consistent moisture create the perfect germination environment.
 New seedlings have time to establish before winter dormancy.

 Why Choose West Metro?